 The standard DIN 18534 is based on DIN 18195, which regulates the planning and execution of all types of building waterproofing.
 However, DIN 18195 now only provides the framework for the various building waterproofing sectors, since it was broken down into the standard series 18531 to 18535.
 These include:

-The new standard offers uniform, current rules for the waterproofing of buildings that are clear and concise.
+The standard offers uniform, up-to-date rules for the waterproofing of buildings.
 This provides much greater on-site clarity and safety in the execution of waterproofing and a clear-cut allocation of tradespeople to specific tasks.
-However, DIN 18534 also takes into account the special challenges faced when waterproofing level-access showers, such as the fact that during installation and waterproofing, the seal beneath the floor covering and adhesive needs to be established during installation.
+However, DIN 18534 also takes into account the special challenges faced when waterproofing level-access showers.
 Bonded waterproofing is now recognised as state of the art.
-When waterproofing installations according to DIN 18534, a range of different factors needs to be taken into account - primarily the type of connection, flange width and so-called water exposure classes.
+When implementing waterproofing according to DIN 18534 additional aspects have to be observed.
+Above all, what are referred to as the water exposure classes and, when it comes to the level-access shower, the type of flange and the width of the flange of floor drains and shower channels.

 In the section "Detail formation" (Section 7.6) of DIN 18534-3, it also states that the "flange width on drainage channels, floor drains and installed parts (…) must be at least 50 mm."
 However, this does not apply to factory-fitted sealing sleeves.
-If floor drains are installed in heavy-duty areas, such as in public in-line showers, the flange width must also be a minimum of 50 mm, and the sealing sleeve on the adjoining area must also overlap by > 50 mm.
+Particularly if floor drains are installed in heavy-duty areas, such as in public in-line showers, the flange width must be a minimum of 50 mm.
+The sealing sleeve on the adjacent area must also overlap by > 50 mm.